 This document specifies the stage 3 of the Evolved Packet System S101 interface between the MME and the HRPD Access Network.
 The S101 interface supports procedures for Pre-Registration, Session Maintenance and Active handoffs between E-UTRAN and HRPD networks.

+1.2.2.2.223 TS 29.278

+Customized Applications for Mobile network Enhanced Logic (CAMEL) Phase 4; CAMEL Application Part (CAP) specification for IP Multimedia Subsystems (IMS)

+This document specifies the CAMEL Application Part (CAP) supporting the fourth phase of the network feature Customized Applications for Mobile network Enhanced Logic for IP Multimedia CN subsystems.
+CAP is based on a sub-set of the ETSI Core INAP CS-2 as specified by ETSI EN 301 140‑1.
+Descriptions and definitions provided by ETSI EN 301 140‑1 are directly referenced by this standard in case no additions or clarifications are needed for the use in the CAP.

-1.2.2.2.162 TS 29.280
+1.2.2.2.224 TS 29.280

 Evolved Packet System (EPS); 3GPP Sv interface (MME to MSC, and SGSN to MSC) for SRVCC